IssaDia/turbo-complete/README.md

 If I had to solve the problem manually I would have to :

-1/ Check the image to determine their category then think about keyworks associated with the image.
+1/ Check the image to determine their category then think about ] associated with the image.

 2/ Think about the writing style based on the audience targeted.